FischerUHH/HiTS-FLIP/README.md

 > 3. The University of Hamburg, including its employees, faculty, and staff, shall not be held accountable for any damage to property or persons, malfunctions, or loss of data resulting from the modification of the MiSeq Sequencer.
 > 4. You undertake all necessary precautions to ensure that the modification complies with all applicable laws, regulations, and guidelines.
 > 5. You release the University of Hamburg from any and all claims, actions, damages, liabilities, costs, and expenses (including attorney's fees) arising out of or connected with the modification of the MiSeq Sequencer.
-> 6. 6.By accessing or using this document and its associated repository, you explicitly acknowledge that you have read, understood, and agree to be bound by the terms and conditions outlined in this disclaimer.
+> 6. By accessing or using this document and its associated repository, you explicitly acknowledge that you have read, understood, and agree to be bound by the terms and conditions outlined in this disclaimer.
 If you do not agree to these terms, you must
 > refrain from making any modifications to the MiSeq Sequencer and discontinue any related activities.
 >
 > If you are uncertain about any aspect of modifying the MiSeq Sequencer, it is advised that you consult with a qualified professional or directly contact the manufacturer before proceeding.